ARNEIS AND THE CLONAL SELECTION

 THE REBIRTH OF VITICULTURE

-In 1970, Italo Stupino married, and his new wife, Mita, drank only white wine.
+In 1970, Italo Stupino got married, and his wife, Mita, drank only white wine.

 Unfortunately, of the estate’s 27 hectares of vines, Moscato was the sole white grape–excellent for dessert wines, but ill-matched for dinner.
 At the outset, he consulted his producer friends, especially in the northeast of Italy, to fill his cellar, but subsequently decided to produce an autochthonous white wine on the estate.
 After tasting Favorita, Erbaluce, Cortese and Arneis, he settled on Arneis.
 Tastings of the first Arneis produced by his friend Bruno Giacosa, co-owner with Italo of the Castello of Barbaresco and the Falletto vineyard, influenced his choice.